19,000 Migrant Caravan Headed for the US Border

 When she provided the information, the situation got worse.
 The employer accused her of lying to them because they couldn’t find her church on Google.
 It was a home church, and she offered to put them in contact with her pastor.
 Belk refused and instead fired her.
 We issued a demand letter and are awaiting a full response from Belk in the meantime.

 One of the other issues that is central to the ACLJ’s mission is protecting the unborn.
-In another case, Tennessee passed a heartbeat law that prohibits abortion after a heartbeat has been detected and also prohibits doctors to knowingly performing an abortion based on discriminatory reasons such as race, sex, or Down syndrome diagnosis.
-ACLJ Senior Counsel Ed White joined Sekulow to explain the update on this case in the courts (you can also read more about it in in his new article here):
+In another case, Tennessee passed a heartbeat law that prohibits abortion after a heartbeat has been detected and also prohibits doctors from knowingly performing an abortion based on discriminatory reasons such as race, sex, or Down syndrome diagnosis.
+ACLJ Senior Counsel Ed White joined Sekulow to explain the update on this case in the courts (you can also read more about it in his new article here):

 The Court of Appeals . . . upheld the injunction and said that the statute in particular with regard to Down syndrome, race, and gender abortions was vague.
 The state of Tennessee last week filed a petition for rehearing en banc which is asking the full Court of Appeals . . . all of the active judges to consider the case.
 Today, we filed an amicus brief in support of the state of Tennessee asking the full Sixth Circuit to review this case and to allow the Tennessee law to go into effect.